 There are a handful of theories about relationships that may explain why some couples continue to stay in love for decades and why others fizzle out.
 On this page, we’ll examine a few of them and discuss how they can be applied to everyday relationships.
 Whether you are single, dating, or married, this page may shine a light on what it takes to stay satisfied in your relationships.

 When many people think of “relationship satisfaction,” their mind goes to romantic relationships.
 Let’s start here.
 What makes a relationship between spouses, life partners, or co-parents work?

-The answer isn’t so simple – and some of it depends on how the individual views relationships and satisfaction.
+The answer isn’t so simple - and some of it depends on how the individual views relationships and satisfaction.
 Studies have been done to test two different theories of relationships: a “soulmate theory” vs. a “work-it-out” theory.
-Do you have to find the right person to have a satisfying relationship, or do you just need to be committed to work it out?
+Do you have to find the right person to have a satisfying relationship, or do you just need to be committed to working it out?

 The study revealed that while the soulmate theory appeared to be safer in the short run, integrating the work-it-out theory into longer relationships was more likely to guarantee the safety of both partners.
 While this study did not look specifically at relationship satisfaction, it reveals the complexity of relationships that may last for 5, 10, 20, or 50 years.
 Is finding your “soulmate” enough to last a lifetime?
 Most likely, no. You may still seek out a great partner, but if you are not working together to commit and deepen your relationship, you’re heading for trouble.

 When you look at the overall research on marital or romantic relationships, it’s hard to find a straight answer on what leads to satisfaction.
 Many factors come into play, and not one individual factor can be directly linked to satisfaction.
 Psychologists say that along the way, researchers may find that marital satisfaction is linked to constructs like: